Matt Dillon

 Matt Dillon and his family

 Matt spent most of his childhood in the town of Mamaroneck.
-He attended a Roman Catholic church with his family, although the Dillons didn't consider themselves very religious.
+He attended a Roman Catholic church with his family, though the Dillons weren't particularly devout.
 Matt finished school while filming, returning to his trailer after scenes to do his homework.

 Acting Career

 Matt's debut film was the teenage drama "Over the Edge" (1979).
 This was followed by "Little Darlings" (1980) and "My Bodyguard" (1980).
-At that time, the actor caught the eye of Francis Ford Coppola, who soon invited him to shoot a film.
+At that time, the actor caught Francis Ford Coppola's attention, who soon invited him to star in a film.

 Matt Dillon in his youth (in the middle)